edwardcallahan/conductr-ansible/README.md

 ![alt tag](doc/ConductR-Ansible-EC2-2AZ-Arch.png)

 ### Private Agent mode
 Both the VPC creation and cluster building playbooks have 'private-agent' versions.
-This version is recommended for larger clusters or those wanting the increased security of the topology.
-The private agent topology is recommended for experienced operators who are building production environments.
+This version is recommended for larger clusters seeking more control in resource scaling or those wanting the increased security of the topology.
+ The private agent topology is recommended for experienced operators who have some familiarity with networking.